- Home >

 Health Insurance

-The Division of Health Sciences and Public Services is committed to protecting students, faculty, and patients from infectious diseases during clinical practice and taking every reasonable precaution to provide a safe educational and work environment.
+The Division of Health Sciences and Public Service is committed to protecting students, faculty, and patients from infectious diseases during clinical practice and taking every reasonable precaution to provide a safe educational and work environment.
 All new students entering the health-related programs will be informed of the risks of blood-borne and other infectious diseases.
 Students with a high risk of infectious diseases should be aware of their own health status and risk of exposure to other students, employees, or patients involved in the clinical environment.
 All students are required to provide their own health insurance coverage for the duration of their program and be able to provide proof of insurance if requested.

 Radiation Monitoring